open200/angular-storybook/README.md

-# Angular Application Setup

-Create a new Angular application without routing and using CSS styles: `ng new {your-project-name}`

 # Storybook Setup

-To install Storybook, perform the following steps:
+To install Storybook, perform the following steps inside your angular application:

 1. In the root directory of your project, run the command npx storybook@latest init.
 2. During the setup process, choose "no" to ignore the creation of compodoc.